argonne-lcf/ATPESC_MachineLearning/03_profileLearning/reduced_precision/README.md

 ![kernel stats](./images/kernel-stats.png)

-We see the same problem there - except this time it's pointing to the wgrad convolution.
+We see the same problem there - except this time it's pointing to the wgrad (weight gradient) calculation of the second Conv2D layer.
 The TensorFlow Statistics shows similar info:

 ![tf stats](./images/tf-stats.png)